How to get your business involved in the community: Giving back and gaining loyalty.

 - Create a scholarship.
 Support academic excellence in your local community by creating a scholarship for a local student.
 You may consider setting up a scholarship that specifically supports students who are pursuing a career in your industry—such as law or accounting or the food service industry.
 Keep in mind, even a small fund can help a student pay for books or extra expenses.

 - Participate in “shop local” events.
 Be a local hero for your own business as well as other area businesses.
-Help create and market events that create awareness about shopping locally, as well as stimulate the local economy.
-Look to SBA.gov for ideas about Small Business Saturdays, or brainstorm other opportunities such as sidewalk sales, a community “night out” and more.
+Help create and market events that provide awareness about shopping locally, as well as stimulate the local economy.
+Look to SBA.gov for ideas about Small Business Saturdays, or brainstorm other opportunities such as sidewalk sales, a community “night out,” and more.

 - Host community meetings.
 From the Kiwanis Club to your local chapter of SCORE, paying for meeting space can often pose a hardship for community groups.
 Offer up space in your store or office to them.
 In addition to helping out your local community, you'll establish a positive relationship with the members of that particular group or club.
 You'll be top of mind when they need goods and services.
 An opportunity to get more involved may even present itself.
 They may look to you to be a guest speaker, or to act as a mentor.